orlagh-sweeney/the-big-review/README.md

     - The user can also unlike by clicking the like button again.

 ### Code Validation
+The following validators were used to test the code:
+- [W3C Markup Validator](https://validator.w3.org/): No errors were reported when passing the final HTML code through the validator.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator. <br>
+- [JSHint](https://jshint.com/): No errors were reported when passing the final javascript code through the validator. <br>
+- [pycodestlye](https://pypi.org/project/pycodestyle/): No errors were reported when passing the final python code through the validator.  <br>

+The validators were used throughout the development stage of the website as part of ongoing testing and at the end of the project to complete a final code check.
+Examples of errors and warnings can be found below which were all resolved: <br>
+    - Example 1: HTML Errors due to a missing closing div tag on the sign up page: <br> <image src="" width="600px"></image>
+    - Example 2: HTML Errors on a width attribute.
+Styling added to custom css file to resolve: <br> <image src="" width="600px"></image>
+    - Example 3: Python errors for line length and trailing white spaces: <br> <image src="" width="600px"></image>

+Unresolved python errors:
+- The two API request URLS in the views.py file were flagged as errors but have been left as they are.

+### Automated Tests
+Automated tests were written for forms.py, models.py and views.py.
+Coverage was used to generate a report to see how much code was tested. <br> <image src="" width="600px"></image>

 ### Feature Testing
 The following manual tests were carried out:
 #### General: base.html